mattyv/ilp_for/README.md

 } ILP_END;
 ```

 ...this matters because range loops iterate over container elements directly.
 Using `auto` creates a copy of each element, while `auto&&` binds to the element in-place.
+You probably didn't need me to tell you this... but for completeness :).
 For a `std::vector<std::string>`, using `auto` would copy every string!

 For index-based loops, just use `auto` since indices are just integers: